GToritto/AI-Resume-Job-Matcher/README.md

 🤖 AI Resume Job Matcher

-A smart, local, and fully free job matching assistant powered by AI sentence embeddings.
+A free job matching assistant powered by AI sentence embeddings.
 Upload your resume (PDF or DOCX), set a similarity threshold, and it find job listings that match your skills.